nitinjjain/atom/workshop-atom/provision/provision.md

     **Note:**
     * Please make sure that the compartmentId should be the one under which the resource is  created.
-    * Dynamic group name in step 2 should be the one created in step 1

 ## Task 3: Create REST Service for the OCI Generative AI Service